What is Vagahau Niue about?

 - build upon their listening skills, recognise different points of view, negotiate, and share ideas, embracing different cultural practices

-- explore how language, culture, and identity are interrelated and thereby develop the ability to relate to people, both from other cultures but also their own, with more empathy and insight
+- explore how language, culture, and identity are interrelated and thereby develop the ability to relate to people, both from other cultures and their own, with more empathy and insight

 - develop an appreciation of diverse backgrounds, experiences, and perspectives in Aotearoa New Zealand and the Pacific